fsiatama/high-performance-pivot/README.md

 Lastly, the third configuration groups the data by contractor, giving us an understanding of the total amount spent on different contractors on a monthly basis, split by subcategory.

-With PivotTableJS, we can efficiently perform these three different aggregations in one go using the `getPivotDataFromMultipleConfigurations` method:
+With `high-performance-pivot`, we can efficiently perform these three different aggregations in one go using the `getPivotDataFromMultipleConfigurations` method:

 ```javascript
 const configs: IPivotConf[] = [